About Dywn

 I'm an artist and creative mystic / a Creatrix.

 I have a gift for finding connections.
-I love adding symbols and glyphs to my art to add a secret conceptual layer of a feeling or concept.
-For example, a moon phase and a feeling, a tarot card and a season, a color and a memory.
+I love adding symbols and glyphs to my art!
+It adds a secret layer of feeling or message.
+For example, a moon phase and an emotion, a tarot card and a season, a color and a memory.
 That thread of connection is what By Dwyn is built around.

-I work in mediums that allow my intuition freedom over precision, like acrylic, inks, watercolor, collage, and sometimes graphic art.
-My style is a mix of bohemian and symbolic: layered, imperfect, and rooted in the natural cycles, archetypes, and the celestial.
+I work in media that give my intuition freedom to play over precision, like acrylic, inks, watercolor, collage, and sometimes graphic art.
+My style is a mix of bohemian and symbolic: layered, imperfect, and rooted in the natural cycles, archetypes, and mama moon.

 Art isn't something I do alongside my spiritual practice.
-For me, they're the same thing.
+For me, they merge into one beautiful, authentic masterpiece.

 Decorative black cats with yellow eyes on a white background.